nus-cs2103/website-base/admin/usingThisWebsite.md

 <include src="../book/about/usage.md#browsers" />
 <include src="../book/about/usage.md#layers"/>

 This website ==uses a _topic levels_ system== to indicate the progression of contents from basic/relevant topics to advanced/less-relevant topics.
+Open the panel below to see more details of that system.

 {{ embed_topic("courseExpectations.md#topicLevels", "Admin " + icon_embedding + " Course Expectations → Topic Levels", "usingThisWebsite-topicLevels") }}
 <p/>